Mai-Nasser/Mai-Nasser/README.md

 ###

-<p align="left">My name is Mai and I'm a Student at faculty of Computers and artificial intelligence</p>
+<p align="left">My name is Mai and I'm a student at faculty of Computers and artificial intelligence</p>

 ###